wintercms/wn-user-plugin/README.md

 ## Auth facade

-There is an `Auth` facade you may use for common tasks, it primarily inherits the `October\Rain\Auth\Manager` class for functionality.
+There is an `Auth` facade you may use for common tasks, it primarily inherits the `Winter\Storm\Auth\Manager` class for functionality.

 You may use `Auth::register` to register an account: